 Identity Architecture

-Identity Architecture is the deliberate design of brand systems that remain coherent, recognizable, and meaningful over time.
+Identity Architecture is the design of systems that allow identity to remain coherent, recognizable, and meaningful over time.

-Where traditional branding focuses on campaigns and visual refreshes, Identity Architecture focuses on the underlying structure that allows an organization to remain recognizable across decades, platforms, and cultural contexts.
+Where traditional branding focuses on campaigns and visual refreshes, Identity Architecture defines the underlying structure that allows an institution to remain stable across decades, platforms, and cultural contexts.

 Logos change.